jake314159/NodeApiQuick/readme.md

 Google for proper secure uses of Basic auth, it's up to you to do it right.
 ApiQuick also supports SSL, scroll down for more information.

 The authentication works by you supplying a function that returns either *true* or *false* indicating if the username and password is valid.
-There are two methods of doing auth with ApiQuick.
+There are a few methods of doing auth with ApiQuick.

 ### One